Assistance Dogs

 A certified assistance dog has more access rights than a pet dog.

-Can my dog qualify as an Assistance Dog?
+What makes a dog an Assistance Dog?

 Any breed of dog can qualify as an assistance dog, although certain breeds are considered more suitable.
 Selection of a prospective assistance dog is also important so wherever possible consult with us before purchasing a puppy.